GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Model memory: 4.50 GB

-While quantized at 4 bits it occupied 5.34 GB and at 3 bits it occupied 4.52 GB, now quantized at 2 bits it occupies 4.50 GB, so we have managed to reduce the size of the model a little more.
+While quantized to 4 bits it took up 5.34 GB and at 3 bits it took up 4.52 GB, now quantized to 2 bits it takes up 4.50 GB, so we have managed to reduce the model size a bit further.

 We make the inference and see how long it takes